atrakic/azure-static-web-app/README.md

 ### 2. Deploy the Application

+1. Add Github secret: `AZURE_STATIC_WEB_APPS_API_TOKEN`
-Push your code to the repository connected to Azure Static Web Apps, or use Azure Portal to link your repo and trigger deployment.
+2. Manually trigger pipeline `Azure Static Web Apps CI/CD` or push some code to the repository connected to Azure Static Web Apps.
+As last option use Azure Portal to link your repo and trigger deployment.
 The Static Web App will be built and deployed automatically.

 ### 3. Seed the Database (Cosmos DB)